galactic-beyond/galactus/README.md

 Given its central role, it is designed to be robust from the very beginning.
-We have organized the code as a state-machine, with explicit states and events, and assertions that validate the consistency of the program at the beginning and end of every transition, as well as on every read and write to any core, non-primitive object (i.e. galactus accounts).
+We have organized the code as a state-machine, with explicit states and events, and assertions that validate the consistency of the program at the beginning and end of every transition, as well as on every write to any core, non-primitive object (i.e. galactus accounts).
 The idea is to prevent mistakes ahead of time, instead of desperately trying to find and fix the mistakes while the program actively causes damage (or -- in the best case -- refuses to run).